The Public Relations BlogPR TrendsNew TechnologiesTechlash: The Great Digital Depression

 1 According to BlueState’s website: “We move people to elect presidents, change laws, fall in love with brands, donate millions, and more.”

 2 In 2010, several Scandinavian political organisations became interested in Blue State Digital.
-But perhaps the Scandinavian countries’ population was too small for these technologies.
+However, perhaps the population of Scandinavian countries was too small for these technologies.
 I guess that nations much smaller than the US will decide to wait.

-3 This is similar to the social media intelligence agency Whispr Group, founded in New York by Joakim Leijon in 2010, where I served as the COO between 2010 – 2013.
+3 This is similar to the social media intelligence agency Whispr Group, where I served as the COO from 2010 to 2013.

 5 Anyone involved in programmatic advertising should know Facebook’s Business Manager and targeting capabilities.